Isahabdulsalam/FreeCodeCamp/README.md

-In this Responsive Web Design Certification
+* Responsive Web Design Certification

-i have learn the languages that developers use to build webpages: HTML (Hypertext Markup Language) for content, and CSS (Cascading Style Sheets) for design.
+I have learn the languages that developers use to build webpages: HTML (Hypertext Markup Language) for content, and CSS (Cascading Style Sheets) for design.

 First, i have  build a cat photo app to learn the basics of HTML and CSS.
 Later, i also  learn modern techniques like CSS variables by building a penguin, and best practices for accessibility by building a quiz site.